carnot-technologies/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-email | Email address of the user attempting to login.
-This should be the email used when registering password | Password of the registering user
+email | Email address (or phone number) of the user attempting to login.
+This should be the email or phone used when registering password | Password of the registering user

 ### Response Parameters